d3v07/Advanced_Calc/readme.md

 ## Project Introduction
 Welcome to the Advanced Python Calculator Application, a demonstration of modern software engineering practices applied to a calculator system.
 This project showcases clean code architecture, design pattern implementation, and extensible functionality in a practical application.
 Below you'll find a video demonstration of the application in action, which highlights the key features and user interface.

-[video link (video to be made yet)] - Watch the calculator application in action to see how it handles calculations, manages history, and leverages its plugin architecture through an intuitive command-line interface.
+[Video for project](https://youtu.be/0ntkD3Xzt-Y) - Watch the calculator application in action to see how it handles calculations, manages history, and leverages its plugin architecture through an intuitive command-line interface.

 ## Project Summary
 This project implements a sophisticated Python-based calculator with a focus on software engineering best practices.
 It features a command-line interface, extensible plugin architecture, comprehensive logging, and robust data handling capabilities.
 To see my project workflow [click here](documents/project_flow.md).